1. In 2012, it was Davonte Neal.

 The star receiver for Spartanburg (S.C.)
-Gettys D. Broome High School was heavily recruited all over the Southeast, and was given a four-star rating by the recruiting services.
-Jones was committed to Clemson for a while, before, I believe due to some academic stuff, backing out.
-The decision came down to two finalists: Clemson and Florida State.
+Gettys D. Broome High School was heavily recruited all over the Southeast and given a four-star rating.
+Jones was committed to Clemson before backing out, likely due to academics.
+The decision came down to Clemson and Florida State.

 Making matters more interesting was that each program was coached by a Bowden -- Tommy at Clemson and Bobby at Florida State.
-Jones signed the letter of intent to attend Clemson, as did his mom.
+Jones signed to attend Clemson, as did his mom.
 That was a mistake, as Jones was not ready to make a decision.
 He did not fax the LOI to Clemson, and instead, after receiving a call from Florida State's coaches, signed the FSU LOI and faxed it to Tallahassee.
-Clemson persuaded Jones to send the LOI to them, just so that they can have it, perhaps as a memento (hint: not really).
-Clemson appealed to the ACC and the National Letter of Intent folks, showing them Jones' Clemson LOI.
+Clemson persuaded Jones to send the other LOI to them, perhaps as a memento (hint: not really).
+Clemson appealed to the ACC and the NCAA, showing them Jones' Clemson LOI.

 Quick, 1Ls reading this instead of paying attention in class!
 Think back to contract law.
 What controls: the signature or the fax?

-The ruling, which didn't make much sense when one considers that the rule had always been the kid is officially bound to a school when the school received his fax, was that Jones must go to Clemson.
-He wasn't happy about it, but put on a good face and didn't raise a big stink.
-Jones would then end up in a junior college before committing to Cal and not making it in.
-(Would Jones' career have been different at Florida State?
-Uh, no. See: the latter years of Bobby Bowden's career.
-Hooray for inconsistent interpretations!)
+The ruling was that Jones must go to Clemson.
+He wasn't happy, but put on a good face and didn't raise a big stink.
+Jones would end up in a junior college before committing to Cal.

-Sometimes the most famous stories are still the best.
-Antonio Logan-El's announcement remains the Tale of Two Cities of football recruiting.
-Logan-El, from Forestville, Md., (between Washington, DC, and Baltimore), twice gave Ralph Friedgen and the Maryland Terrapins an oral commitment, and when it was time to choose a location for his signing ceremony, he picked Baltimore's ESPN Zone.
-The place was packed with Maryland fans, including Friedgen's wife Gloria.
+This remains the Tale of Two Cities of football recruiting.
+Logan-El, from Forestville, Md., (between Washington, DC, and Baltimore), twice gave Ralph Friedgen and the Maryland Terrapins an oral commitment, and when it was time to choose a location for his ceremony, he picked Baltimore's ESPN Zone.
+The place was packed with Maryland fans, including Friedgen's wife, Gloria.
 All signs pointed to Logan-El becoming a fighting turtle.

-Recruiting can lead otherwise solid kids to make some awful decisions.
-In fairness, Logan-El still has no regrets about his decision, even though he quickly flamed out at Happy Valley and ended up graduating from Towson University.
-His high school coach, however, was rather embarrassed by the spectacle.
+Logan-El has no regrets, even though he flamed out at Happy Valley and ended up graduating from Towson.
+His high school coach, however, was rather embarrassed.
 But hey, why take others' interests into account on your big day?

 What happens when a kid is undecided between Texas A&M and Ole Miss?
-In the case of Floyd Raven, his mother forged his signature on the National Letter Of Intent and faxed it to Ole Miss.
+In the case of four-star Louisiana cornerback Raven, his mother forged his signature and faxed it to Ole Miss.

-Ole Miss couldn't read it and asked Raven to send confirmation, which didn't happen, of course, because he did not send the original.
-The letter was ultimately voided, and Raven ended up at Texas A&M after faxing a real letter of intent to the Aggies later in the day.
+Ole Miss couldn't read it and asked Raven to send confirmation, which didn't happen, because he did not send the original.
+The letter was voided, and Raven ended up at A&M after faxing a real letter later in the day.
 Raven defended his mother, saying both that she thought she was doing the right thing, and that she didn't know signing the papers was serious.

-For his part, Ole Miss coach Houston Nutt handled the situation pretty well:
+For his part, Ole Miss coach Houston Nutt handled the situation well:

 "His mom.
 Mom really wanted him here, David," UM coach Houston Nutt said, smiling, to Associated Press reporter David Brandt during today's news conference.
 "Mom wanted him here in the worst way.
 And so, (UM compliance director) David (Wells is) our expert on that, so the bottom line is when they told us that we said 'Hey, look, I want you to be here because you really want to be here.'
 And [Raven] was so torn.
 It's really hard, it's a hard hard decision, but when mom told me that, [I said] 'Hey, look, I want you to do what's in your heart.'
 And I think at the time he wanted to go elsewhere and look, I want them to want to be here." [...]